Can We Remove the Square-Root in Adaptive Gradient Methods? A Second-Order Perspective: Introduction

 Adaptive gradient-based methods like Adam \citep{kingma2014adam} play a significant role in training modern deep learning models such as transformers.
 A better understanding of these methods allows us to address their shortcomings and develop new adaptive methods to reduce training time and improve performance.
 This is essential as deep learning models become increasingly large and complex to train.

 Despite their success on architectures like transformers, adaptive methods tend to generalize worse than stochastic gradient descent (SGD) on convolutional architectures \citep{wilson2017marginal}.
-Our understanding of this discrepancy is limited. \citet{balles2018dissecting} dissect Adam into two concepts, sign descent and adaptive step sizes, and hypothesize that the connection to sign descent could cause the generalization gap with SGD on CNNs.
+Our understanding of this discrepancy is limited. \citet{balles2018dissecting} dissect Adam into two concepts, sign descent and adaptive step sizes, and hypothesize that the connection to sign descent causes the gap to SGD on CNNs.
 Similarly, \citet{kunstner2023noise,chen2023symbolic} argue that adaptive methods outperform SGD on transformers due to their connection to sign descent.

-It is challenging to isolate the sign descent component of adaptive methods like Adam or RMSProp \citep{tieleman2012rmsprop}, as they typically introduce a square root to the preconditioner, which conflates the sign and adaptivity aspects.
+It is challenging to isolate the sign descent component of adaptive methods like Adam or RMSProp \citep{tieleman2012rmsprop}, as they typically introduce a square root to the preconditioner, which conflates the sign and adaptivity aspects and hinders our comprehension of the role of the adaptivity.
 The root is motivated by reports of improved performance \citep{tieleman2012rmsprop} and to stabilize convergence near the optimum \citep{kingma2014adam,kunstner2019limitations,martens2020new}.
 However, it conflicts with the motivation of adaptive methods as approximate second-order methods based on the empirical Fisher, which is also commonly mentioned in works introducing adaptive methods~\citep[e.g.][]{kingma2014adam}.

 Here, we investigate how the behavior of adaptive methods changes when we remove the root.
-Our idea is to strengthen their often-mentioned link to second-order methods that is weakened by the root.
+Our idea is to strengthen the often-mentioned link to second-order methods that is weakened by the root.
 Conceptually, this cleanly disentangles the aforementioned adaptivity aspect from the sign aspect.
-Practically, it provides an opportunity to revisit the root's role in the context of modern training strategies, such as using non-constant learning rate schedules \citep{loshchilov2016sgdr} and hyperparameter tuning schemes \citep{choi2019empirical}, that differ from the original pipelines in which the square root was introduced.
-Computationally, removing the root is beneficial for lowering memory consumption and per-iteration cost of non-diagonal \emph{matrix} adaptive methods, which require costly matrix decompositions that need to be carried out in high precision to avoid numerical instabilities \cite{gupta18shampoo,anil2020scalable}.
+Practically, it provides an opportunity to revisit the root's role in the context of modern training strategies, like non-constant learning rate schedules \citep{loshchilov2016sgdr} and hyperparameter tuning schemes \citep{choi2019empirical}, that differ from the original pipelines in which the square root was introduced.
+Computationally, removing the root is beneficial for bridging the computation gap (\Cref{fig:experiment-matrix}) between diagonal and non-diagonal \emph{matrix} adaptive methods and lowering the per-iteration cost of matrix methods by removing matrix root decompositions that need to be carried out in high precision to avoid numerical instabilities \cite{gupta18shampoo,anil2020scalable}.